 The default Nagle’s algo helps in applications like telnet.
 However, it may increase latency when sending streaming data.

-In the case of interactive applications or chatty protocols with a lot of handshakes such as SSL, Citrix and Telnet, Nagle’s algorithm can cause a drop in performance, whereas enabling TCP_NODELAY can improve the performance.
+In the case of interactive applications or chatty protocols with a lot of handshakes such as SSL, Citrix and Telnet, Nagle’s algorithm can cause a drop in performance, whereas enabling TCP_NODELAY can improve latency, but at the expense of efficiency, as briefly mentioned in 2011 white paper@high-perf messaging.

 In such cases, disabling Nagle’s algorithm is a better option.
 Enabling the TCP_NODELAY option disables Nagle’s algorithm.